Mark Bonner (footballer): Oldham Athletic

 Bonner joined Division Two side Oldham Athletic in March 2004 on a deal until the end of the 2003–04 season, becoming Brian Talbot's first signing since being appointed manager.
 After criticising Cardiff for not triggering the £50,000 bonus payment for matches played, he was rebuffed by Lawrence who commented "I have never heard such nonsense in my life.
 (He) had a two-year contract shortly after I took over, a deal extraordinarily generous in both length and terms."
 Bonner had been recommended to Talbot by Lawrence and Cardiff had paid Bonner a £30,000 tax free lump sum to move as Oldham were unable to afford his full wages.

 He made nine appearances during the final two months of the season as Oldham avoided relegation and he was rewarded with a two-year contract with the Latics.
 He scored once for Oldham against Southend United.

 On 28 September 2005, having just signed a new contract extension at the club, Bonner played in a 2–2 draw with Port Vale but suffered a severely broken arm in the opening five minutes of the match after colliding with a Port Vale player.
 He was quickly replaced by Richard Butcher, before being transported to a local hospital for treatment.
 His arm was pinned back together and he was originally expected to be out for eight weeks.
 However, his arm failed to knit back together correctly and, in November, this was eventually extended to an estimated three months out.
 He was forced to undergo a second operation where surgeons were able to graft bone from his hip onto his arm, which was eventually secured using a metal plate and nine pins.
 He was forced to retire from football at the age of 32 on medical advice after being warned of potential permanent disability if he injured the arm again.

 Personal life

-Bonner met his wife Anna while playing for Cardiff.
-After his retirement from football, the pair opened their own furniture store in Chorley.
+After his retirement from football, he opened a furniture store in Chorley.